 Where, when, and how does the program happen?

 The program is comprised of both domestic and overseas study.
-UW-Madison is one of six universities that offer domestic Russian Flagship programs; the other five institutions are Bryn Mawr College, Indiana University, Portland State University, the University of California, Los Angeles, and the University of Georgia.
+UW-Madison is one of eight universities that offer domestic Russian Flagship programs; the other seven institutions are Bryn Mawr College, Indiana University, Portland State University, the University of California, Los Angeles, the University of Georgia, Virginia Tech, and the University of North Carolina at Chapel Hill.
 Each domestic program works in partnership with American Councils for International Education to prepare students for a capstone year abroad, the Russian Overseas Flagship (ROF), hosted at Al-Farabi Kazakh National University in Almaty, Kazakhstan.

 Prior to the ROF, students in each of the domestic programs complete intensive Russian coursework, participate in required tutoring and co-curricular programming, and study abroad in a Russian-speaking country for at least six weeks.
 During the ROF, students continue to receive intensive, professional language training, which includes direct enrollment in a course related to the student’s academic major at the host university and a professional internship.
 Together, the domestic program and the ROF offer a sequence of articulated domestic and overseas study that enables undergraduates of all majors to reach a professional level of Russian language proficiency by graduation.